7gxycn08/Proxy-List-Scanner/README.md

 5.Not working proxies will be saved in `NonWorking.txt`

-6.Now put those fake proxy lists committed on github to the test.
+6.Now put those fake proxy lists committed on Github to the test.

 ## Contributing